Security gap at the Vienna Opera Ball horrifies stars – “scandal”

 Confusion at the Vienna Opera Ball: A ticket problem that could well have become a security breach outraged the stars.

-Vienna – Construction mogul Richard Lugner invites you and the stars come.
-Year after year, the Vienna Opera Ball is one of the society events par excellence in the Austrian capital.
+Vienna – year after year, the Vienna Opera Ball is one of the society events par excellence in the Austrian capital.
 Not least because not only celebrities from Germany and Austria, but also the who's who from all over the world get involved.
-What always stands out is the choice of partner by host and organizer Lugner.
+Construction mogul Richard Lugner's choice of partner always stands out.

 The businessman, also known as “Mörtel” Lugner, who regularly attracts attention with his relationships with young women with strange nicknames, invites a particularly prominent lady to the opening of the ball every year.
 Pamela Anderson, Paris Hilton, Kim Kardashian, Jane Fonda: They have all accompanied the now 91-year-old.
 This year, Priscilla Presley, ex-wife of the “King of Rock'n'Roll” Elvis Presley, is at his side.
 But alongside the glitz and glamour, there is also a bit of trouble.